aosabook/500lines/dagoba/dagoba.markdown

 Now's a good time to introduce some friends.

 A *program* is a series of *steps*.
-Each step is like a pipe in a pipeline --- a piece of data comes in one end, is transformed in some fashion, and goes out the other end.
+Each step is like a pipe in a pipeline&mdash;a piece of data comes in one end, is transformed in some fashion, and goes out the other end.
 Our pipeline doesn't quite work like that, but it's a good first approximation.

 Each step in our program can have *state*, and `query.state` is a list of per-step states that index correlates with the list of steps in `query.program`.